 Barae Abigail Yu

 I’m Barae Abigail Yu, a 17-year-old Kiwi from Auckland, New Zealand, who moved to LA, California.
-As a child, I loved spending time at the beach, and those trips sparked my curiosity with sea life and the unique ecosystems that sustain them, much like the ones we humans need to rely on.
+Ever since birth, my parents loved taking me down to the beach, and I loved spending time there.
+These trips sparked my curiosity about sea life and the ecosystems that keep them alive, much like the ones we humans rely on.
 This passion has led me to focus on marine biology and environmental studies, where hands-on research and experimentation can help solve ocean-related problems around the world.

 So, Who Am I?